 The first members of the governing/supervisory board/comptroller are appointed by the founder, or the executor of the testament, unless they are mentioned by name in the testament.
-The foundation charter may state that a certain number of the members of the governing board can be elected upon their nomination by certain legal entities, or by an individual, as specified by the founder, or by the testator.
+Unless stated otherwise by the foundation charter, the members of the governing board are appointed and recalled by the management board itself.
+Thus, the foundation charter may state that a certain number of the members of the governing board can be elected upon their nomination by certain legal entities, or by an individual, as specified by the founder, or by the testator.

-Unless otherwise provided by the foundation charter, the governing board elects and removes its members itself (Art.
-365 CC), and the membership expires:
+Unless otherwise provided by the foundation charter, the governing board elects and removes its members itself (Section 365 of the CzCC), and the membership expires:

-- Upon the expiration of the term of office - Upon one's death
+- Upon the expiration of the term of office

+- Upon one's death

-• By recall, if the member fails to meet the conditions for membership, or if they violate duties, or due to other reasons if so stated by the foundation charter or by law
+- By recall, if the member fails to meet the conditions for membership, or if they violate duties, or due to other reasons if so stated by the foundation charter or by law

-By resignation
+- By resignation